smigliorini/spatial-embedding/BeastSpatialJoinQuery/Readme.md

 # SpatialJoin
 Execute the spatial join between every couple of datasets using 4 different join algorithms.
 ## Usage
+The program accept three parameters:
+* `-i,--input <arg>`<br/>Specify the file containing the list of datasets to use for the spatial join.
+If not specified the program will expect to find the datasets list inside the file `datasets.txt`
+* `-o,--output <arg>` <br/>Specify the directory that will contain the files with the statistical information regarding the spatial join executions.
+If not specified the program will use the current directory.
+* `-s,--safe` Save the partial results to avoid loosing them due to errors at run time

+## Input file
-The program will expect to find inside the file `datasets.txt` a list of the datasets to be used both in their partitioned and non-partitioned version.
+The program will expect to find inside a TXT file a list of the datasets to be used both in their partitioned and non-partitioned version.
 An example of the file is reported below.
 ```
 non_partitioned/medium_datasets/diagonal_001.csv,partitioned/medium_datasets/diagonal_001/
-non_partitioned/medium_datasets/gaussian_001.csv,artitioned/medium_datasets/gaussian_001/
+non_partitioned/medium_datasets/gaussian_001.csv,partitioned/medium_datasets/gaussian_001/
 non_partitioned/small_datasets/diagonal_001.csv,partitioned/small_datasets/diagonal_001/
 ```
 ## Results